Ashley-P/mytui/Documentation.md

 #### Description

-    tui_button() creates a Button_ struct and returns a pointer to it.
+    tui_button() creates a ButtonT struct and returns a pointer to it.
 (In the future it will also be added to an array/list of drawn objects/structs and to an array/list of all objects/structs.)